jussivirkkala/Hikvision-Set/README.md

 ## Install

-You can download project also as zip from https://github.com/jussivirkkala/Hikvision-Set/archive/main.zip) and start HIK-Set.exe from unzipped bin folder.
+You can download project also as zip from https://github.com/jussivirkkala/Hikvision-Set/archive/main.zip and start HIK-Set.exe from unzipped bin folder.
+You can download also certain release https://github.com/jussivirkkala/Hikvision/releases/tag/v1.2.0.zip.
 Remember first to set correct parameters (IP, port, username, password) in HIK-Set.ini.
 ```
 # Camera 1
 192.168.106.5